 This is a guided installation of the operating system with optimized settings for SAP applications.

-During this installation scenario, the following installation and configuration steps will take place and interactive settings are required or possible.
+During this installation scenario, the following installation and configuration steps will take place.
+Interactive settings are required or possible.
 At the end of the SUSE Linux installation, you will be prompted to insert your SAP product media.

 The following data is required for the SUSE Linux Enterprise Server part of the installation (required per physical server):